basho/basho_docs/source/languages/en/riakts/installing/installing.md

 >**Upgrade Note:**
 >
->Risk TS is debuting as a standalone product.
+>Risk TS is debuting as a complete, standalone product.
 Upgrading from Riak KV to Riak TS is not currently supported.